Exosome Therapy - MyConciergeMD

 The association between inflammation and change in nature or expression level of some exosomal cargos is the fundamental step for identifying possible novel biomarkers of inflammatory-based diseases [6].

-Stem cell therapy can cause health complications regarding cell replication.
-In some cases, stem cells can morph into harmful cells. as exosomes can’t replicate cells, they don’t have the same risk.
+It is thought that regenerative cell therapies such as stem cells have the potential to cause health complications regarding cell replication.
+In some cases, regenerative cells and stem cells have the capability to morph into harmful cells.
+Exosomes can’t replicate and thus don’t have the same risk.
 Instead, exosomes stimulate the natural healing process and help it function more efficiently.

 Risks of Exosome Therapy